fershad/fershad.com/src/writing/tutorial-webinar-time-zone-pages.md

 For completeness, let's create a .eleventy.js config file, and point it to our 'src' folder.
 Be sure to create/save this file in the root directory for your project.
 We'll also tell it to output our static files to a folder called 'dist'.

 <!-- markdownlint-disable -->
-{% codeToHtml "js", ".eleventy.config.js" %}
+{% codeToHtml "javascript", ".eleventy.config.js" %}
     module.exports = function(eleventyConfig) {
         return {
             dir: {